About the Glasgow End of Life Studies Group

 We aim to develop new frontiers for research and knowledge exchange in this important field.

-Members of the Glasgow End of Life Studies Group are involved in many other research and related activities, including:
+Members of the Glasgow End of Life Studies Group are involved in many other related activities, including:

 - Consulting on the Scottish Government Strategic Framework for Action in End of Life Care in Scotland (2015)